hnuzhy/CV_DL_Gather/pose_estimation/readme.md

 Recently, with the rise of *single stage anchor-free* methods (like **CornerNet, FCOS, CenterNet**, and so on) in the field of object detection, the branch of single stage also appears in pose estimation.
 These anchor-free methods usually choose to predict the center point of an object and some offsets/displacements from the root point.
 For example, to get the rectangular bounding-box of an object, it can predict the width and height as offsets.

 Following this idea, single stage pose estimation can define a root joint of person, and the positions of the other keypoints are displacements *w.r.t.* the root point.
 So we can design an end-to-end single stage network to predict the center representative point and offsets of other joints.
 Obviously, single stage is more intuitive and compact than the traditional two-stage methods that suffer low efficiency.
 Below is an example diagram from a work **ICCV2019: Single-Stage Multi-Person Pose Machines**.
 It might be the first algorithm to produce single-stage MPPE.
+And it will bring a new hot spot which makes MPPE closer to real application.

 ![example4](./materials/SPM_example_diagram.jpg)